 - Monitor the recoverability of VM backups and replicas.

-Hyper-V VM Disaster Recovery with NAKIVO Backup & Replication
+Hyper-V Disaster Recovery Tool from NAKIVO

 The latest version of NAKIVO Backup & Replication has introduced a set of new features, including the advanced Site Recovery functionality supporting VMware, Hyper-V, and AWS EC2 environments.
 Site Recovery represents a set of actions and procedures that can be arranged in a particular way to create a site recovery workflow (job).
 Site recovery workflows in NAKIVO Backup & Replication enable the orchestration and automation of a DR process across multiple sites.